Clarification for Estate permission on driveways, fences, walls and new hedges.

 “What can I plant on my verge?”

 Generally only grass is permitted on verges.
-If your covenants permit, we will usually allow a small low level flower border with a maximum width of 2ft (60cm) from your boundary and a height not exceeding 2ft (60cm).
+If your covenants permit, we may allow a small low level flower border with a maximum width of 2ft (60cm) from your boundary and a height not exceeding 2ft (60cm).
+If the verge is owned by the WRA permission is unlikely to be granted.

 “What if I want to plant hedging on my verge?”